8 Step Guide – Maximize Retirement Savings and Reduce Unexpected Risks and Mistakes

 As the world economy struggles and inflation continues to edge higher, one needs to challenge the conventional wisdom regarding expected annual rate of return, inflation rate, GDP growth, etc., because any one of these factors can easily derail a carefully crafted retirement plan.

-Not Using a Retirement Projections Calculator.
+Use a Retirement Projections Calculator.
 It’s important to consider how your income and expenses will change in retirement.
 Every person who plans to retire should use a retirement calculator in order to determine just how much money they will need in order to retire while maintaining a comfortable standard of living.
 Some expenses like health care and travel are likely to increase, but many pre-retirement recurring expenditures could go be reduced or eliminated.

 According to the Employee Benefits Research Institute, while median household expenses decline with age, housing-related expenses remain the single largest spending category.
 Healthcare expenses are the second largest component, and these steadily increase with age.